 - Silent Hill is a textbook example.
 The land where the town is built was considered a haunted place by the local Indians before the settlers came, and after the town was built eerie things occasionally happened.
 Then a whole lot of evil went on and as a result the dark force inhabiting the land became much more active.
 Now the town summons anyone with a Dark and Troubled Past and torments them with monsters and visions.

-- The Shadow Temple from Ocarina of Time.
+- The Shadow Temple from The Legend of Zelda: Ocarina of Time.
 Monsters like Redeads, Gibdos and Stalfos roam its halls and the temple itself is a gathering place for Hyrule's bloody history of greed and hatred.

 - The village of Tristram in the Diablo series gradually became one of these after Diablo corrupted the town's cathedral.
 For twenty years afterwards rumor persisted of the land being cursed for any who tried to settle there.

 - Dragon Age II has the entire city of Kirkwall.
 It's revealed the city's very architecture is designed to harness arcane power and was used in an immense blood ritual, the sacrificing of thousands of slaves secretly abducted from the slavery trade, which took place during the Tevinter Empire days.
 This mass slaughter may have been to fuel the very ritual Tevinter Magisters used to enter the Black City and unleash the Blight on Thedas.
 As a result the veil is noticeably much weaker in Kirkwall with demons, blood mages and abominations far more frequent that any other location.
 Worse still the Chantry and Templars decided that the old slave prison was the best place to house the Circle of Magi.
 Unsurprisingly the death rate for Harrowings, a trainee mage's final rite of passage, is far higher than anywhere else.